SimasG/tic-tac-toe/README-template.md

 - Implement score keeping
 - Implement hover effects

+Other

+- Implement "not allowed" hover sign for marks that have already been placed in the grid

 Extras

 - Save the game state in the browser so that it’s preserved if the player refreshes their browser